GeoSensorWebLab/asw-workbench/README.markdown

 Bower is for packages that are sent to the client; Node packages are used for the server only.
 Each system also has different dependency resolution systems, where Bower is optimized for the web browser.

-### generate.html
+### generate.js

-**NOTE**: This file will be rewritten in JS for Node

-This page will generate a JSON array of dummy record objects, with random data for values.
+This script will generate a JSON array of dummy record objects, with random data for values.
 The array can then be uploaded into the Data Service using `bin/push` or `bin/ppush`.
+Usage:

+  $ node generate.js 2014-07-01T00:00:00Z 2014-07-31T23:59:59Z uniform > output.json

+Start and end dates must be ISO format.
+Last parameter can be `uniform` or `normal`, and determines which random function is used for the values.

 ### "push" and "ppush"